 2. Communication Helps your Attorney Make the Right Decisions.

-According to the preamble of the American Bar Association’s Model Rules of Professional Conduct, “As advocate, a lawyer zealously asserts the client’s position under the rules of the adversary system.”
+According to the, “As advocate, a lawyer zealously asserts the client’s position under the rules of the adversary system.”
 While it is the attorney’s job to represent their clients “zealously” in Court, an attorney generally only has one side of the story to work with.
 This can lead to problems in the future if clients aren’t up-front with their attorney about the whole story from the outset of the case.
 Maintaining communication with your attorney is the best way to ensure you and your attorney are on the same page and that your attorney is prepared for issues that may come up in the future.

 3. Communication Saves Money.

-Anyone going through divorce knows how expensive the process can be.
+Anyone going through divorce knows.
 Attorney time is generally very costly, and that time can add up quickly if parties are using their attorneys to solve every disagreement they may have during the divorce.
 Having an attorney as a guide through the divorce process is extremely beneficial to getting things done quickly and correctly.
 That being said, paying an attorney to bring a motion on something that is easily settled through simply communicating with your spouse is a waste of money.

 4. Communication Saves Time.